-Map 5: Spatial Structure and Transportation Network
+Map 5: Spatial Development framework

 4.1.
 Organisational Performance Management Systems

 Performance measurement is essentially the process of analyzing the data provided by a monitoring system in order to assess performance.
 The aim of performance management is to improve service delivery by clarifying institutional arrangements, roles and responsibilities and procedures to be followed in order to ensure effective application of the performance management system.